Computer Vision in Robotics – An Autonomous Revolution

 For example, automotive manufacturers use vision-guided robots to install windshields and components.
 These robots operate with a high degree of accuracy, improving efficiency and reducing and reducing the risk of errors.

-Military robots with computer vision use these capabilities for reconnaissance, surveillance, and search and rescue missions.
+Robotics provides capabilities for reconnaissance, surveillance, and search and rescue missions.
 Unmanned Aerial Vehicles (UAVs), or drones, use computer vision to navigate and identify targets or areas of interest.
 They use these capabilities to execute complex missions in hostile or inaccessible areas while minimizing the risk to personnel.
-Examples include the General Atomics Aeronautical’s MQ-9A “Reaper” and France’s Aarok.
+We have seen this in the General Atomics’ Aeronautical MQ-9A “Reaper” and France’s Aarok.

 Medical